From R455 – R600 p.p.p.n.s *Incl. Breakfast * Seasonal

 Pumula is an African name meaning “the place of rest” which is exactly what guests will discover at this lodge nestled between the town of Knysna and the famous Knysna Heads.
 Although close to the bustle of town, Pumula Lodge has a tranquil parkland atmosphere that sets it apart.

 Situated in the heart of the Garden Route, the 4 Star B&B Lodge is the perfect place for nature lovers to rest, relax and experience the abundant bird life in beautiful indigenous gardens.
 Enjoy an extra special “Tree-top breakfast” served in the well-appointed dining room amongst the birds (over 100 species have been identified), overlooking the gardens and swimming pool.

-The lodge has 5 beautifully finished en-suite bedrooms to choose from, secure undercover parking, a communal kitchenette (no cooking) and barbecue facility.
-Please note Pumala Lodge is a non-smoking lodge.
+The lodge has 5 beautifully finished en-suite bedrooms to choose from, secure undercover parking and barbecue facility.
+Please note Pumula Lodge is a non-smoking lodge.
 Regret no children under 10 allowed.
+No Pets.
 Master and Visa credit cards accepted.
 Free Wi-Fi available.

 Wake up to the twittering sound of birds, take a stroll through the garden with the resident guinea-fowl family going about their daily routine, relax next to the sparkling pool, enjoy a barbeque or sit on your own private balcony, sipping coffee or a sundowner.

 ECO-FRIENDLY ACCOMMODATION KNYSNA

-The lodge has 5 beautifully finished en-suite bedrooms (2 double and 3 twin) with private entrances; each with a private deck that overlooks the garden and swimming pool.
-Rooms all have television (SABC & ETV), tea & coffee trays with kettle, and everything else you should need to have a comfortable stay.
+The lodge has 5 beautifully finished en-suite bedrooms (2 doubles and 3 twins) with private entrances; each with a private deck that overlooks the garden and swimming pool.
+Rooms have flat screen televisions, under carpet heating, ceiling fans, safe, hair dryers, tea & coffee cabinets and everything else you should need to have a comfortable stay.

 GREEN ACTS FOR SUSTAINABLE TOURISM IN SOUTH AFRICA